The full Quantum Spectral Curve for $AdS_4/CFT_3$: Formulation of the QSC from the TBA

 \section{Formulation of the QSC from the TBA}

 In this Section, we recall the first version of the QSC equations proposed in \cite{Cavaglia:2014exa}.
-These equations were obtained through a reduction of the T-system underlying the TBA formulation (see Appendix \ref{app:derivations}), and ultimately take the form of a nonlinear Riemann-Hilbert problem defined on the complex domain of the spectral parameter $u$.
+These equations were obtained through a reduction of the T-system, supplemented by analyticity properties extracted from the TBA \cite{Extended,Cavaglia:2014exa}, and ultimately take the form of a nonlinear Riemann-Hilbert problem defined on the complex domain of the spectral parameter $u$.
 In the $u$-plane, the Q functions have a characteristic pattern of branch points, whose positions depends on the coupling constant $h$ as specified below.
 These branch points will all be of square-root type.
 This peculiar kind of analytic structure for the Q functions, beside $AdS_5/CFT_4$, is also characteristic of some non-relativistic integrable systems such as the Hubbard model \cite{Cavaglia:2015nta}.
+The derivation of the QSC equations is discussed in Appendix \ref{app:derivations}.